TARGENE/TMLE.jl/docs/src/walk_through.md

 ## Hypothesis Testing

-Because the TMLE and OSE are asymptotically linear estimators, they asymptotically follow a Normal distribution.
-This means one can perform standard T/Z tests of null hypothesis.
+Both TMLE and OSE asymptotically follow a Normal distribution.
+It means we can perform standard T/Z tests of null hypothesis.
 TMLE.jl extends the method provided by the [HypothesisTests.jl](https://juliastats.org/HypothesisTests.jl/stable/) package that can be used as follows.

 ```@example walk-through
 OneSampleTTest(result)